 What Is Artificial Intelligence?
 An Ultimate Handbook!

-“What is artificial intelligence (AI)?”- The simplest answer to this question can be stated as the capability of a computer program or machine to think, learn, and perform tasks like humans.
+“What is artificial intelligence (AI)?”- The simplest answer to this question can be stated as the capability of a computer program or a machine to think, learn, and perform tasks like humans.
 To be more precise, artificial intelligence or AI is a congregation of technologies that induce machines with human-like levels of intelligence.

 If you want to dive into the definition of artificial intelligence, the deeper meanings and types of AI, and what makes it work, you are at the right place.

-As stated in the beginning, Artificial intelligence is not just a single field of technology.
+As stated in the beginning, Artificial Intelligence is not just a single field of technology.
 It is an extensive pitch of science encompassing computer science, psychology, philosophy, linguistics, and other areas.
 The collective efforts of these technologies induce machines with the caliber to sense, grasp, act, and learn just like humans.
 That’s why the definition of artificial intelligence varies from source to source and from field to field.

 What is AI?
 Definition of Artificial Intelligence

 From the above description, I hope it’s clear that artificial intelligence is the collection of technologies that enable machines to perform every task that any humans or intelligent animals can perform or anything that needs the attribute of intelligence.

 These tasks or chores may range from processing language, appreciating and understanding pictures, identifying patterns, decision making, problem-solving, etc.

 If you are looking for a more formal definition of artificial intelligence, here it is:

 “AI is the science and engineering of making intelligent machines, especially intelligent computer programs.” as defined by the founding father of AI, Alan Turing.